 Quartier des Spectacles

-Walk along St. Catherine Street in front of Place des Arts for booth after booth of unique boutique goods.
+Walk along St. Catherine Street in front of Place des Arts for booth after booth of unique boutique goods from 75 different artisans.
 Some are food, some are not.
 If you get lucky, you might catch a musical or theatre performance on the street too.
 The ambiance is lovely and festive.
 Info HERE.

 Amnesty International Marathon of Writing